-What South Dakota’s meth ads say about the sorry state of anti-drug PSAs
+What South Dakota’s meth ads say about the sorry state of antidrug PSAs

 But Catasys chief medical officer Omar Manejwala told ThinkProgress, “Historically, programs that have sought to scare people into avoiding drugs have either been ineffective or had the opposite effect.
 Effective approaches to adolescent prevention generally focus on skill building, developmental factors, community, and environmental contributors and policies.”

-Viewed through that lens, most anti-drug PSAs appear to be vanity projects for the ad agencies and governments involved, reassurance that they’re doing something to fight the problem.
+Viewed through that lens, most antidrug PSAs appear to be vanity projects for the ad agencies and governments involved, reassurance that they’re doing something to fight the problem.
 South Dakota at least didn’t try to scare us, and maybe some of that laughter will lead to the kind of awareness that encourages the kind of measures Manejwala highlighted.

-Questioning the sanity of “I’m on meth” is certainly a valid point, but a broader look at the lack of effectiveness study around drug PSAs overall—amid the amounts of money being spent on campaigns—would make anyone feel like they’re taking crazy pills.
+Questioning the sanity of “I’m on meth” is certainly a valid point, but a broader look at the lack of effectiveness of drug PSAs overall—and the amounts of money being spent on campaigns—would make anyone feel like they’re taking crazy pills.